asmbatati/sloam/README.md

 ---

-This README provides a complete guide for setting up, building, and running the SLOAM and LLOL systems on Ubuntu 20.04 with ROS Noetic.
-Adjust file paths and parameters as necessary for your environment.
+This README provides a complete guide for setting up, building, and running the SLOAM and LLOL system on Ubuntu 20.04 with ROS Noetic.
+Adjust file paths and parameters as needed for your environment.

 ---